gdbooks/LegacyOpenGL/Chapter4/Translation.md

 ![TRANS](glTranslate.png)

-Because matrix multiplication is accumulative you can even chain these together!
+Because matrix multiplication is assosiative you can even chain these together!

 Try this code:
 ```